Source code for onnx_diagnostic.investigate.input_observer

 Args:

-object from a custom class
+obj: Object from a custom class.

-closer to the original result but
+use_dict: Closer to the original result but

 :func:`torch.export.export` only considers the values,